Energy Disaggregation using Variational Autoencoders: Conclusion

 \section{Conclusion}

 In this paper, we propose an approach based on the VAE framework for the energy disaggregation task.
 The regularized latent space of the VAE facilitates the encoding of the relevant features essential for an accurate reconstruction of the target appliance power signal.
 Furthermore, batch and instance normalization implemented in the \mbox{IBN-Net} helps to stabilize and improve the learning process of the proposed approach.
 Skip connections between the encoder and decoder layers allow the transfer of the extracted features and contribute to enhancing the reconstruction capability of the decoder.
 In addition, the proposed model can generate realistic appliance activation by varying the latent variable.
 Thus, the model is able to create synthetic activations to enhance the training data of energy disaggregation approaches.
-The proposed model was compared to state-of-the-art NILM approaches on the \mbox{UK-DALE} dataset and yielded competitive results. \mbox{VAE-NILM} showed improvements for the detection of the target appliance in the aggregate signal with an average increase of 11\% for the F1-Score.
-Moreover, the proposed model demonstrated a more accurate reconstruction capability, especially for multi-state appliances, with a reduction of \mbox{130 W} for the $\text{MAE}_{ON}$ on average.
+The proposed model was compared to state-of-the-art NILM approaches on the \mbox{UK-DALE} and REFIT datasets and yielded competitive results. \mbox{VAE-NILM} showed improvements for the detection of the target appliance in the aggregate signal with an average increase of 11\% for the F1-Score on both datasets.
+Moreover, the proposed model demonstrated a more accurate reconstruction capability, especially for multi-state appliances, \ctony{with an average reduction of 130 and \mbox{77 W} for the $\text{MAE}_{ON}$ on the \mbox{UK-DALE} and REFIT datasets respectively.}

 In a future work, we will investigate the integration of multi-task learning (MTL) techniques into this model.
 MTL would improve both the detection of appliance activations by reducing false positives and false negatives, and the energy disaggregation performance.
 Furthermore, we expect MTL would increase the generalization capability of the model and yield a better reconstruction for appliances in different houses.